 I stood with the rain drumming on my skull.
 "There's nobody here."

 "One moment," the man said.
 "I'm not the right person.
 Please hold."

 I was yelling now.
 "Please just help me.
 Just tell me."

 "I'm putting you through.
 All right?"
-He was childish suddenly, as though his mother was nagging about his shoelaces.
+He was childish suddenly, grumbling, probably thinking he was hungry, tired, not paid enough.
 "This is emergency services.
 I'm not the right person."

 One moment.
 Another.
 The line periodically blipped in what I later realized was my call being discussed and forwarded through the switchboard.